 A Quick Introduction to Palo Alto AYSO

-AYSO is a soccer league like no other.
-Focused on child, player, team and community development, AYSO upholds high character and sportsmanship standards, trains coaches, referees, administrative personnel and policy personnel from parent volunteers.
-AYSO is an all-volunteer non-profit, and more importantly, is a registered CSO (Community Services Organization) and a registered Charity.
+AYSO is a youth sports league like no other.
+Focused on child, player, team and community development, AYSO upholds high character and sportsmanship standards, trains coaches, referees, administrative personnel and policy personnel, from parent volunteers.
+AYSO is an all-volunteer non-profit, and more importantly, is a certified CSO (Community Services Organization) and a registered Charity.

 Volunteering is not required, but is strongly encouraged both to ensure we can offer our programs to all children (2000 a year in Palo Alto), and to extend the fun to you.
 Our volunteers have a great time.
 We have over 200,000 volunteers across America to make it work.

 Similar in organization to the Boy Scouts.
-We have a small staff at National Headquarters to prepare programs and materials, but all the action is a hierarchy of sections, areas and regions of volunteers to put into effect our programs at the local level.
+We have a small staff at National Headquarters to prepare programs and materials, but all the action is at the local level, supported by a hierarchy of sections, areas and regions of volunteers.

 AYSO trains and assigns volunteer parents to coach the teams and referee the games.
 AYSO takes care of all logistics for team formation, fields, equipment and uniforms.

 All players in Palo Alto play at least 3/4 of every game.

 Children from 18 months to 18 years may play.
 Children are assigned to teams to ensure balanced competition in the instructional programs, and may tryout for the advanced teams.